Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Continuum-statistical formulation of colloidal diffusion

-To first order in the non-equilibrium forces, Eq. (\ref{eq:-100}) provides a complete description of colloidal diffusion in a homogeneous suspension and reduces to the diffusion velocity of a single colloid relative to a bulk solution in the dilute limit.
-Notably, all terms in Eq. (\ref{eq:-100}) have been derived from a single application of the LRT using the auxiliary Stokes flow problem of colloidal sedimentation.
-The first term represents (self-)phoretic motion, which is consistent with its force-free nature: overall, fluid flows in the direction of the induced phoretic force density $\bm{\mathcal F}_\text{ph}=\delta\omega \bm E+\omega^b\delta{\bm E}-\nabla_1\delta\Pi$, whereas the colloid is pushed in the opposite direction.
-The BLA for phoretic motion of a single colloid, applied to thermophoresis by Derjaguin\cite{churaev2013surface} and known as the Smoluchowski limit in electrophoresis, can be recovered from this term by assuming uniform gradients and a no-slip hydrodynamic boundary condition.
-Using Eq. (\ref{eq:-5}) and expanding the first term to first order in $z=r-R\ll R$, one then recovers the well-known BLA expression\cite{burelbach2018unified}

-where $\left[...\right]$ is a placeholder for the corresponding interfacial excess density.
-The second term in Eq. (\ref{eq:-100}) accounts for buoyant sedimentation, including a hydrodynamic drag caused by the fluid excess weight ($\delta\rho\bm U_c^*$).
-The third term consisting of the surface integral over $\partial\mathcal V$ of the colloidal osmotic pressure $\Pi_c$ accounts for thermal fluctuations and hydrostatic many-body interactions of the colloids.\cite{dhont2004thermodiffusion} In a homogeneous suspension, this term can also be written as
+To first order in the non-equilibrium forces, Eq. (\ref{eq:-100}) provides a complete description of colloidal diffusion in a homogeneous suspension and reduces to the diffusion velocity of a single colloid in the dilute limit.
+Within our continuum-statistical formulation, only the fourth term due to ciliary activity retains its original form.
+The first term represents (self-)phoretic motion, which is consistent with its force-free nature: overall, fluid flows in the direction of the phoretic force density $\bm{\mathcal F}_\text{ph}$, whereas the colloid is pushed in the opposite direction.
+In the dilute limit, the BLA for phoretic motion of a single colloid, applied to thermophoresis by Derjaguin\cite{churaev2013surface} and known as the Smoluchowski limit in electrophoresis, can be recovered from this term by assuming uniform gradients and a no-slip hydrodynamic boundary condition.
+Using Eq. (\ref{eq:-5}) and expanding this term to first order in $z=r-R\ll R$, one then recovers the well-known BLA expression $\int_{\tilde\nu}\left(\bm U_c^*-\bm I\right)\bm{\mathcal F}_\text{ph}\,d^3\bm r\approx -4\pi R^2\int_0^\infty z\bm{\mathcal F}_\text{ph}\,dz$.\cite{burelbach2018unified} The second term in Eq. (\ref{eq:-100}) represents buoyant sedimentation, accounting for the buoyant mass $\int_{\nu_c}\delta\rho\,d^3\bm r$ of the colloids and for the hydrodynamic drag caused by the fluid excess weight via $\int_{\tilde\nu}\delta\rho\bm U_c^*\,d^3\bm r$.
+The third term has a purely continuum-statistical nature, accounting for the average colloidal motion due to thermal fluctuations and hydrostatic many-body interactions via the colloidal osmotic pressure gradient $\nabla\bar\Pi_c$.\cite{dhont2004thermodiffusion} Notably, all terms in Eq. (\ref{eq:-100}) follow from a single application of the LRT using the auxiliary Stokes flow problem of colloidal sedimentation.